Wood carving: Sculpture

 Once the general shape is made, the carver may use a variety of tools for creating details.
-For example, a “veiner” or “fluter” can be used to make deep gouges into the surface, or a “v-tool” for making fine lines or decorative cuts.
+For example, a "veiner" or "fluter" can be used to make deep gouges into the surface, or a "v-tool" for making fine lines or decorative cuts.
 Once the finer details have been added, the woodcarver finishes the surface.
 The method chosen depends on the required quality of the surface finish.
 The texture left by shallow gouges gives 'life' to the carving's surface and many carvers prefer this 'tooled' finish.
-If a completely smooth surface is required general smoothing can be done with tools such as “rasps,” which are flat-bladed tools with a surface of pointed teeth.
-“Rifflers” are similar to rasps, but smaller, usually double-ended, and of various shapes for working in folds or crevasses.
+If a completely smooth surface is required general smoothing can be done with tools such as "rasps," which are flat-bladed tools with a surface of pointed teeth.
+"Rifflers" are similar to rasps, but smaller, usually double-ended, and of various shapes for working in folds or crevasses.
 The finer polishing is done with abrasive paper.
 Large grained paper with a rougher surface is used first, with the sculptor then using finer grained paper that can make the surface of the sculpture slick to the touch.

 After the carving and finishing is completed, the artist may seal & colour the wood with a variety of natural oils, such as walnut or linseed oil which protects the wood from dirt and moisture.
 Oil also imparts a sheen to the wood which, by reflecting light, helps the observer 'read' the form.
 Carvers seldom use gloss varnish as it creates too shiny a surface, which reflects so much light it can confuse the form; carvers refer to this as 'the toffee apple effect'.
 Objects made of wood are frequently finished with a layer of wax, which protects the wood and gives a soft lustrous sheen.
-A wax finish (e.g. shoe polish) is comparatively fragile though and only suitable for indoor carvings.
+A wax finish (e.g., shoe polish) is comparatively fragile though and only suitable for indoor carvings.

-Traditions

-The making of decoys and fish carving are two of the artistic traditions that use wood carvings.